anonymousr007/error-handling-in-tremor-rs/README.md

 ## anyhow (for applications)

-* a trait object based error type for easy idiomatic error handling in Rust applications.
-*

 - Macros
   - anyhow - Construct an ad-hoc error from a string or existing non-anyhow error value.
   - bail - Return early with an error.